jonathanmv/self-run-blogs/healthy-home-office/writer.md

 - Contains an introduction, at least 3 sections, and a conclusion
 - The introduction summarizes the blog post in less than 100 words
 - Each section has a title and at least 2 paragraphs.
 Paragraphs don't have a title.
 The title of the section does not include the "section" word.
-- The blog post should include between 2 and 5 emojis.
-Emojis are used to express emotions, not to decorate the blog post.
 - Sentences are shorter than 20 words long.
 - Sentences are written in the active voice.
 - The blog post includes transition words.